Easy Rack of Lamb with Herbs and Garlic (Keto and Low Carb)

 - Pure comfort food when you add pureed cauliflower (see my cauli mash recipe here)

-- For guests, make a greek cauliflower rice dish with parsley, lemon and oregano
+- For guests, make a greek cauliflower rice dish with parsley, lemon and oregano.
+Use this authentic tzatziki sauce recipe to serve with it.

 For this recipe, I roasted asparagus right in the sheet pan beside the lamb racks.
 And I used lemon, garlic, rosemary, thyme and olive oil on the lamb.